 Employee Rights & Overtime

-Zimmerman Reed is dedicated to protecting the rights of employees whose employers have denied them all of the wages and benefits required by law.
+Zimmerman Reed is dedicated to protecting the employee rights whose employers have denied them all of the wages and benefits required by law.
 We have represented thousands of clients nationwide, recovering overtime, penalties, and other compensation.

 Most employees in the United States are entitled to receive minimum wage and overtime compensation, under either federal or state laws.
 Unfortunately, many employers, even large employers, try to skirt their obligations, either by failing to pay employees for all the time they work, or by misclassifying workers as not entitled to the protections of laws that protect employees.

 Our firm brings a wealth of experience in representing employees across the nation and a proven record in litigating complex cases.
-The following are some of the cases we have been privileged to work on:
+The following are some of the cases involving employee rights we have been privileged to work on:

 Gender Pay Gap Litigation – Currently representing women in litigation against Hewlett Packard Enterprise (HPE) to recover lost wages of all current and former female employees working at HPE in California anytime from 2016 to the present.